RithvikBoyana/TAMU-CSCE-221/README.md

 # TAMU CSCE 221 - Data Structures and Algorithms

-This repository contains my implementations of fundamental data structures and algorithms assignments from Texas A&M University's CSCE 221 course.
+This repository contains my implementations of fundamental data structures and algorithms assignments from Texas A&M University's CSCE 221 course during the Spring 2025 semester.

+NOTE: This repository is meant to showcase my work and its sole purpose is to demonstrate my skills and knowledge gained from this course.
+PLEASE REFRAIN FROM PLAGIARIZING/COPYING MY CODE FOR PERSONAL USE.
+Doing so will result in an honor violation at Texas A&M (refer to the Aggie Honor Code) and at almost any other institution or organization.

 ## Assignments

-### PA1 - Vector Implementation
+### PA1 - Vectors
 - Implementation of a dynamic array (vector) data structure
 - Features include dynamic resizing, iterator support, and various operations like push_back, pop_back, insert, and erase
-- Includes comprehensive test suite for functionality verification

 ### PA2 - Sorting Algorithms
 - Implementation of various sorting algorithms: